 I initially helped Bill in his new practice and then turned my attention to motherhood.
-Janne was born a couple of years after we married - I worked for Bill until I was five months' pregnant.
+Janne was born a couple of years after we married.
 Two years later I had Paul, and Maria arrived after a similar gap.

 I thought that was my lot, and so I was unprepared for the arrival of my fourth child, John, five years after Maria.
-I dreaded the thought of five more years with a pre-schooler and when he arrived weighing in at eleven pounds, I thought I had produced an All Black!
+I dreaded the thought of five more years with a preschooler and when he arrived weighing in at eleven pounds, I thought I had produced an All Black!
 All Blacks are rugby players who represent our country wearing black jerseys embroidered with a silver fern.
 On the whole, they need to be muscular, big and strong.
 But John, like the other children, was delightful and when I got myself back into kilter I thoroughly enjoyed my children.
 I think my mother approved of the fact that I had taken her advice and had the recommended four children.